ethanokamura/perfectline/src/content/cpp-101/if-statements.md

 condition ? true do this : false do this;
 ```

-With the example from earlier, we could rewrite the code to look a little more consice:
+With the example from earlier, we could rewrite the code to look a little more concise:

 ```cpp
 cout << (age >= 18 ?
 "Access Granted" : "Access Denied") << '\n';